 Niche accessories make excellent small business ideas.
-The profit margins in these businesses are pretty large because of the markup on the products.
+The profit margins in these businesses are pretty significant because of the product markup.
 You could have a small Etsy store or sell them through marketplace sites such as Amazon, Facebook, and eBay.

 The niche market for custom accessories is estimated to be nearly $473.46B by 2020 and it contains a variety of product categories ranging from jewelry, handbags, and small leather goods to house decorations and small fashion apparel accessories.
-Niche accessories is currently enjoying strong growth, which is projected to continue during this decade as well.
+Niche accessories are currently enjoying strong growth, projected to continue during this decade.

 Here are some real life success stories of starting a niche accessories brand:

-Braxton Manley (from Austin, Texas, USA) started Braxley Bands over 5 years ago.
+Braxton Manley (from Austin, Texas, USA) started Braxley Bands almost 6 years ago.

 My name is Braxton Manley and I am a 23-year-old living in Austin.
 I started Braxley Bands with my dorm-mate Grant Andrews as a class project at Texas Tech about 3 years ago.

 We created an elastic Apple Watch band and started making them by hand on my Nana’s sewing machine.
 We have since scaled the business from an original $20 upfront for materials to $100K a month on Shopify.
 No other capital or investment was ever put into the business.

 Olivier Momma (from Amsterdam, North Holland, The Netherlands) started Ekster almost 8 years ago.

 Hello!
 My name is Olivier Momma, and together with Rick Scharnigg and Richard Canneman, I founded Ekster.
 We make time-saving designs for smarter living; products that’ll make every day easier for you.